bsierieb1/xdasi-bio-2021-archive/docs/syllabus/week_03_Descrip_Stats/index.md

 has_children: false
 ---

-# Week 3: Descriptive Statistics
+# Week 3: Descriptive Statistics and Data Wrangling
 {: .no_toc }

 <details closed markdown="block">